microsoft/promptflow/src/promptflow-evals/samples/bug-bash/instructions.md

     - `UK South`
   - For local to remote tracking

+Note: You need the new [gpt-35-turbo (0125) version](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#gpt-35-models) to use the json_object response_format feature.
+This might be needed for some prompty based evaluators.

 ### Installation Instructions:

 1. Create a virtual environment of you choice.
 To create one using conda, run the following command: